Tekdirfan/Matching-Algorithms/README.md

 ## Characteristics

-- Strategy-proof: Students have no incentive to misrepresent their true preferences[1][2].
+- Strategy-proof: Students have no incentive to misrepresent their true preferences.
-- Produces stable matchings: No student-school pair would prefer each other over their assigned matches[1].
+- Produces stable matchings: No student-school pair would prefer each other over their assigned matches.
+- Eliminates "justified envy" - no student can claim they should have a spot at a school over someone with lower priority.
-- Student-optimal: When students propose, it produces the best stable matching for students[1].
+- Student-optimal: When students propose, it produces the best stable matching for students.
 - Favors truthful revelation of preferences over strategic behavior.
-- More complex to understand than simpler mechanisms like Boston.
-- Eliminates "justified envy" - no student can claim they should have a spot at a school over someone with lower priority[2].
-- Not necessarily Pareto efficient among students (though it is Pareto efficient among stable matchings)[1].
+- Not necessarily Pareto efficient among students (though it is Pareto efficient among stable matchings)
-- Immune to manipulation by individual participants, but potentially vulnerable to group manipulations[3].

 ## Usage
 ```python